solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 ### Overview

 A plugin written in [Chapter 8](/tutorial/08-collector/README.md) already provides quite useful functionality.
-Yet, when we look at results there is a lot of metric produced, many of which associated with no-essential information (small utilization of cpu and memory by majority of processes).
+Yet, when we look at a result, there are many metrics produced, lots of them associated with no-essential information (small utilization of cpu and memory by majority of processes).
 We might want to track only processes which resource utilization is above specific threshold.
 Configuration is a perfect way to dynamically provide it.